appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 2. Replace `$YOUR_PROXY_IP`, `$YOUR_PROXY_PORT`, `$YOUR_PROXY_USER`, and `$YOUR_PROXY_PASSWORD` variables with your own proxy settings.

-Now you have configured Gradle properly and set up a secondary proxy that only used by Gradle to handle authentication to your primary proxy.

 :::caution
-- Ensure that your proxy certificate is trusted.
-Refer [here](/self-hosted-appcircle/self-hosted-runner/runner-vm-setup#3-trust-the-root-certificates-of-your-organization) for detailed instructions.
+Ensure that your proxy certificate is trusted.
+For detailed instructions, refer to the [Self-signed Certificates page](/self-hosted-appcircle/self-hosted-runner/configure-runner/custom-certificates).

-- The following network access is required for `brew install squid`:
+The following network access is required for `brew install squid`:
   - `https://ghcr.io/v2/homebrew/core/squid/manifests/6.10`
   - `https://ghcr.io/v2/homebrew/core/squid`
   - `https://pkg-containers.githubusercontent.com`
 :::

+Now you have configured Gradle properly and set up a secondary proxy that only used by Gradle to handle authentication to your primary proxy.